PRESS KIT

 Director's Statement

-The biggest reason I came here to shoot this film was to dispel the misconception that Christians are being persecuted in Ukraine.
-That simply isn’t the case.
+The biggest reason I went to Ukraine to shoot this film was to dispel the misconception that Christians are being persecuted there.
+Hopefully, the film achieves that, as this idea is simply not true.
 Some Russian Orthodox priests have been arrested, but these individuals have acted as mouthpieces for and supporters of Russia.
 Increasingly, only patriots are welcome members of Ukraine’s clergy.
 Yet even now, the Russian Church carries on as Ukrainian Orthodox followers find it difficult to move out of their comfort zones.

 My evangelical roots, having grown up in the Nazarene Church, give me a deep connection with evangelicals, even as I now lean more toward mainline Christianity as an Episcopalian.
 Though my faith journey has evolved, I have never strayed far from my roots and frequently visit Pentecostal, Baptist, and non-denominational churches across the U.S. The majority of my mailing list and followers come from these evangelical communities.